racrac5/Kathryn-Callaghan/README.md

-# Hi, I'm Ryan Callaghan!
+# Hi, I'm Kathryn Callaghan!

 ## Welcome to my personal and professional website

-This is a space for people to get to know me, the projects I'm working on, and a general sense of my work!
+This is a space for people to get to know me, the projects I'm working on and the things that interest me!

 ## Education

-I graduate from Northwestern University this Spring with a degree in Computer Science and Economics.
-Over my time at NU, my favorite topics to study were:
+I study Economics and Psychology at Northwestern University.
+Over my time at NU, my favorite topics to study have been:

-### Artifical Intelligence, Machine Learning, Data Science, Internation Trade, Financial Crises, Public Finance, Economic History, and Behavioral Economics.

-Make the above a list
+### let me know what you want here Katiebug!!!

+List here

 ## Professional Experience

-After graduation I am working as a Business Techology Analyst with Deloitte Consulting.
-I am looking forward to working on projects across the Strategy & Analytics and Customer & Marketing spaces with the hopes of better understanding both product development and business planning.
+Last Summer I worked in the Accounting Office at Greenwich Academy where I developed basic accounting skills and (whatever else you want to say here)

+## Club and Leadership Experience

+I am an active member of Nothwestern Women in Business, ISBE, Dance Marathon, Kappa Kappa Gamma, and Women's Lacrosse.